How to Read the Student Instructional Rating Survey Summary

 Note that the rating form currently being used as an example and any other form is instructor specific and reflects student response in regards to that instructor only.

-Place your mouse over or tap the colored portions of the sample summary sheet below for an explanation or click to view all:
+Hover your mouse over the colored portions of the sample summary sheet below for an explanation, or view the descriptions below:

 Sample Summary